vceratti/fruits-and-vegetables-challenge/README.md

 * Provide an API endpoint to query the collections.
 As a bonus, this endpoint can accept filters to be applied to the returning collection.
 * Provide another API endpoint to add new items to the collections (i.e., your storage engine).
 * As a bonus you might:
-  * consider giving option to decide which units are returned (kilograms/grams);
+  * consider giving an option to decide which units are returned (kilograms/grams);
   * how to implement `search()` method collections;
-  * use latest version of Symfony's to embbed your logic
+  * use latest version of Symfony's to embed your logic

 ### ✔️ How can I check if my code is working?
 You have two ways of moving on: